 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
-You should read carefully the more detailed information set forth under "Risk Factors" in the accompanying prospectus and the other information included in this prospectus supplement and the accompanying prospectus.
+You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus supplement and the accompanying prospectus.